bearyung/alice-cards/docs/tutorial-game-rules/battle-system.md

 ## 8. How Action Cards Can Reverse Disadvantages

-- **Timing**: Unless specified otherwise, most Action cards are either single-use or ongoing and can be played at strategic moments to change the course of the game.
+- **Timing**: Action cards are either single-use or ongoing and can be played at strategic moments to change the course of the game.
 - **Effect**: Action cards can provide immediate benefits such as increasing attack power, healing damage, or creating other tactical advantages.
 - **Strategic Use**: Using Action cards effectively can help players overcome disadvantages by boosting their creatures' capabilities, countering opponents' moves, or altering the game state.
 - **Specific Environment Requirement**: Some Action cards can only be played in specific environments with corresponding beneficial elements.
 Once played, their effects are not limited to that environment.